Azumaya algebras and canonical components: Representation and character varieties

-More precisely, \cite{CullerShalen} shows that $X(\Gam)$ has affine ring $\C[x_1,\ldots,x_n]/J$, where $J$ is the ideal of all polynomials that vanish on $X(\Gam)$ under the identification $x_i = \tau(\gamma_i)$.
+To be more precise, \cite{CullerShalen} shows that $X(\Gam)$ has affine coordinate ring $\C[x_1,\ldots,x_r]/J$, where $J$ is the ideal of all polynomials that vanish on $X(\Gam)$ under the identification $x_i = \tau_{\gamma_i}$.
 Changing the generating set gives an isomorphic affine set, so $X(\Gam)$ is well-defined up to isomorphism.
-It is also shown in \cite{CullerShalen} that $X(\Gam)$ is defined over $\Q$, hence its irreducible components are defined over a number field.
+It is also shown in \cite{CullerShalen} that $X(\Gam)$ is defined over $\Q$ in the sense that $J$ is generated by polynomials in the variables $x_i$ with coefficients in $\Q$.
+We will use $X(\Gamma)_\Q$ to denote the affine scheme over $\Q$ whose ring is the image of $\Q[x_1,\ldots,x_r]$ in $\C[x_1,\ldots,x_r]/J$.
+The irreducible components of $X(\Gamma)_\Q$ then have constant field a number field.

 If $F$ is an arbitrary field of characteristic zero, then a representation $\rho:\Gamma\rightarrow \SL_2(F)$ is {\em absolutely irreducible} if it remains irreducible over an algebraic closure $\overline{F}$ of $F$.
 A representation $\rho:\Gamma\rightarrow \SL_2(F)$ with non-abelian image is absolutely irreducible over an algebraic closure of $F$ if and only if $\rho$ is irreducible \cite[Lem.\ 1.2.1]{CullerShalen}.